JahedNaghipoor/ml-devops-dida-task/README.md

 You can now access the CLI with `python -m ml_devops_dida_task`.

-If you want to deploy this project as a docker container, please ensure that [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed, then run
+To deploy this project as a docker container, please ensure that [Docker](https://docs.docker.com/install/) is installed.

-    docker-compose up

-this will build the entire project with all dependencies inside a docker container.
-You may use the command line interface of the application now, e.g. by editing the `command` tag in the [`docker-compose.yml`](./docker-compose.yml).

 ### Testing